riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q23.
 Return the order with the minimum order for each employee.\
 Q24.
 Compare each year's number of active customers to the previous year's by a table.\
 Q25.
 List employees'names with their managers' names.\
+Q26.
+Calculate row number of each order based on increasing OrderID.\